Documenting the use of defensive urban design in the Greater Toronto Area and beyond.

 Created by Cara Chellew

-Cara Chellew is a lecturer on Inclusive Design at Sheridan College and organizer with the Toronto Public Space Committee.
-She received her Masters in Environmental Studies (Urban Planning) at York University and is the founder of the Defensive Urban Design Research Network.
+Cara Chellew is a public space researcher and organizer with the Toronto Public Space Committee.
+She received her Masters in Environmental Studies (Planning) at York University and is the founder of the Defensive Urbanism Research Network.

-In November 2018, she gave a TEDx talk in Tartu, Estonia called "Rethinking defensive urban design" and has written articles that have been published in the Canadian Journal of Urban Research, Spacing Magazine, and the Ontario Planning Journal.
+In November 2018, she gave a TEDx talk in Tartu, Estonia called "Rethinking defensive urban design" and has written articles on defensive urbanism that have been published in the Canadian Journal of Urban Research, Spacing Magazine, and the Ontario Planning Journal.

 #defensiveTO in the Media